ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 # FAQs for rules and naming conventions
 {: #rules-and-naming-conventions}

+Have a question about CDN rules and naming conventions?
+Review these frequently asked questions, which provide answers to common inquiries.
+{:shortdesc}

 ## What are the rules for the CDN hostname?
 {: #what-are-the-rules-for-the-cdn-hostname}